cmarvann/Professional-README-Generator/Professional.md

 ## License

-This project is licensed under the mit license.
+This project is licensed under the MIT license.

 ## Badges
+N/A

 ## Contributing

-Not Sure
+TA asiistance

 ## Tests